 up for our mailing list and we will notify you regarding dates and times.

 Amber Oaks Raspberries - Uses integrated pest management practices, blackberries,

 tomatoes, Other fruit or veg, U-pick and already picked, farm

-market, restrooms, picnic area (bring your own food), school tours
+market, restrooms, picnic area you may bring your own food, school tours

 2770 Shanley Rd, Auburn, CA 95603.
 Phone: 530 885-3420.
 Email:

 Saturday By appointment, from 8:30am to 1 pm May to November.

 Click here for current open hours, days and dates.
 Directions:

 From Sacramento take interstate 80 east to Auburn.
 Exit Highway 49

 turn left at the light.
 Travel about 3 miles on 49 turn left onto